 Why Do We Celebrate Memorial Day: The History

-The northern states were the first to recognize this holiday, while the South did not join in until after World War I. Presently, almost all U.S. states recognize Memorial Day and some of the southern states have an additional day just to recognize the confederacy.
+The northern states were the first to recognize this holiday while the South did not join in until after World War I. Memorial Day is a national holiday and a few of the southern states have an additional day just to recognize the Confederacy.

 Forgetting the True Meaning of Memorial Day